ISSN: 1678-9741 - Open Access

 Aneurysm of the left atrium in a child with patent ductus arteriosus and mitral valve prolapse

-Danielle Lilia Dantas TukamotoI; Carlos Henrique De MarchiI; Lilian BeaniI; Ulisses Alexandre CrotiI
+Danielle Lilia Dantas Tukamoto1; Carlos Henrique De Marchi1; Lilian Beani1; Ulisses Alexandre Croti1

 Keywords: Aneurisma cardíaco; Heart aneurysm; Ductus arteriosus; Mitral valve